Seidlm/ACTIVE-DIRECTORY-Get-Password-Expire-Date-from-AD-Users/README.md

 # PowerShell Self Service Web Portal at www.au2mator.com/PowerShell

 # Description:
-Get a list of Users, where the PAsswird will expire soon
+Get a list of Users, where the Password will expire soon

 # Version 1.0 - RTM